GovTechSG/purple-a11y/INTEGRATION.md

         "Demo Cypress Scan", // label for test
         "Your Name",
         "email@domain.com",
-        false, // whether to show false positive issues in the report true, // include screenshots of affected elements in the report viewportSettings,
+        true, // include screenshots of affected elements in the report viewportSettings,
         thresholds,